mysteriouspants/mysteriouspants.com/contact.md

 I also have a Twitter account, [@mysterytrousers][twitter], which I check from time to time.
-You're welcome to strike up a conversation there, althoug do be aware that sometimes I'll go a week or more without checking the Twitter.
+You're welcome to strike up a conversation there, although do be aware that sometimes I'll go a week or more without checking the Twitter.

 By far the most reliable means of connecting, however, is to raise an